fairafric becomes climate positive

 Q2 2024

-Expansion of our partnerships.
-A trained team helps to optimize DAF farms, create new farms and convert existing farms.
+A trained team helps to optimize DAF farms, create additional farms and convert existing farms.

 Q3-Q4 2024